Kong/docs.konghq.com/app/gateway-oss/2.4.x/proxy.md

 3. Dot-segments are removed as necessary. e.g. `/foo/./bar/../baz` will become `/foo/baz`.
 4. Duplicate slashes are merged. e.e. `/foo//bar` will become `/foo/bar`.

-`paths` attribute of the Route object are also normalized.
+The `paths` attribute of the Route object are also normalized.
 It is achieved by first determining if the path is a plain text or regex path.
 Based on the result, different normalization techniques are used: